Executive director, Global Security Initiative

 School for the Future of Innovation in Society

-Nadya T. Bliss, director of the Global Security Initiative (GSI)
+Nadya T. Bliss, executive director of the Global Security Initiative (GSI)

-Bliss holds a professor of practice appointment and is a member of graduate faculty in the School of Computing, Informatics, and Decision Systems Engineering and a senior sustainability scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability.
+Bliss holds a professor of practice appointment and is a member of graduate faculty in the School of Computing and Augmented Intelligence and Senior Global Futures Scientist at the Julie Ann Wrigley Global Futures Laboratory.
 She is also a senior fellow at New America.

 Before joining ASU in 2012, Bliss spent 10 years at MIT Lincoln Laboratory, most recently as the founding group leader of the Computing and Analytics Group.
 Under her leadership, the Group’s research portfolio included a wide range of programs funded by Defense Advanced Research Projects Agency, Intelligence Advanced Research Projects Activity, Office of Naval Research, National Geospatial-Intelligence Agency, U.S. Air Force, Assistant Secretary of Defense for Research and Engineering and other U.S. government sponsors.